jbeuckm/Splasher/README.md

 ## Output

-Your default images will appear in the folder out/
+Your generated images will be saved in the folder out/

 ## How it works.